DockerSecurity-io/commandos/README.md

 In Docker Init step, we built an image with tag `flask-server:latest` when running `docker compose up --build`.
 Let's check the SBOM for this image.

 Docker SBOM is integrated into Docker Desktop, but is also available for Docker CE as a CLI plugin that you need to install separately.

+**Note**. _Docker engineers want to remove `docker sbom` in favor of `docker scout sbom`, but the command is still available and there is not much attention to it.
+The `docker sbom` command is just a wrapper around the open-source [syft](https://github.com/anchore/syft) than can be used directly, in case `docker sbom` is removed in the future._

 ### Usage